Separating twists and the Magnus representation of the Torelli group: Introduction

+\begin{rmk} Taking into account the preceding comments, the property $\form{c_i}{d_j} = 0$ should be viewed as a weaker version of disjointness, which might be called \emph{Magnus-disjointness}.
+We use this notion to define a \emph{Magnus-multitwist} to be a product of Dehn twists about Magnus-disjoint curves, and observe that Theorem~\ref{thm:main} holds verbatim for positive separating Magnus-multitwists. \end{rmk}

+\begin{rmk} The requirement that $T_C$ and $T_D$ be \emph{positive} separating multitwists is only necessary to show (5) $\implies$ (1).
+The chain of implications holds for arbitrary separating multitwists (or Magnus-multitwists) $T_C$ and $T_D$. \end{rmk}

+To prove the main theorem, we use the following result, which may be of independent interest.
+It gives conditions under which two endomorphisms must generate a free group. \begin{freelem} \freetext \end{freelem}

 We begin by explaining Suzuki's topological definition of the Magnus representation in Section~\ref{section:setup}.
-In Section~\ref{section:topology}, we give a model of the universal abelian cover and describe various topological features.
-In Section~\ref{section:forms}, we define the higher algebraic intersection form and develop its properties.
-We conclude in Section~\ref{section:trace} by studying the trace function $t$ and proving {Theorems~A, B and C}.
-Finally, in Section~\ref{section:questions}, we outline some natural further questions generalizing these results.
+In Section~\ref{section:forms} we define the higher algebraic intersection form and give a self-contained exposition of its properties, many of which were previously described by Papakyriakopoulos \cite{Papakyriakopoulos}, Morita \cite{MoritaAbelianQuotients}, or Suzuki \cite{SuzukiKernel}.
+In Section~\ref{section:separating} we explain the connection between the Magnus representation and the higher intersection form.
+In Section~\ref{section:free} we prove Lemma~\ref{lem:free}.
+In Section~\ref{section:main} we combine the preceding results to prove Theorem~\ref{thm:main}.
+Finally, in Section~\ref{section:questions}, we outline some natural further questions based on our results.